Argentina names economy ‘super minister’ as crisis deepens

 Batakis was sworn in as economy minister on July 4, two days after Guzmán resigned as tensions within the governing alliance burst out in the open.

-Since then, Argentina’s already sinking peso has sharply depreciated in the financial markets amid broad expectation that a formal devaluation is all but inevitable at a time when inflation is running at an an annual rate above 60%.
+Since then, Argentina’s already sinking peso has sharply depreciated in the financial markets amid broad expectation that a formal devaluation is all but inevitable at a time when inflation is running at an an annual rate above 60% and the Central Bank is running perilously low on hard currency reserves.

-Massa, a powerful former mayor who has long been a presidential hopeful and has a strong base of support among voters in Buenos Aires province, the country’s most populous, is seen as a moderate figure who has strong political influence to negotiate with different members of the coalition as well as the opposition.
+Massa, a powerful former mayor who has long been a presidential hopeful and has a strong base among voters in Buenos Aires province, the country’s most populous, is seen as a pro-market moderate who has strong political influence to negotiate with different factions of the coalition as well as the opposition.
+He has also spent years building connections with the country’s business elite as well as officials in the United States.

 Massa was named to Fernández’s Cabinet on the same day that Batakis returned from the United States, where she met with officials from the International Monetary Fund amid questions about the future of a deal to restructure $44 billion in Argentine debt.
+Batakis also had meetings with officials at the U.S. Treasury and the World Bank and had confidently said she had the support of all sectors of the country’s ruling coalition.

-Left-leaning members of the governing coalition, including Vice President Cristina Fernández, have been highly critical of the agreement with the IMF worked out by Guzmán.
+Left-leaning members of the governing coalition, including Vice President Cristina Fernández, a former president herself, have been highly critical of the agreement with the IMF worked out by Guzmán.
 They argue it includes too many concessions that would hamper Argentina’s economic growth.

+Massa was Cabinet chief for almost one year during the first term of Cristina Fernández’s 2007-2015 presidency.
+He then went on to become critical of his former boss as he pursued his own presidential ambitions.

+Cristina Fernández and Massa once again united in 2019 under the broad coalition led by the current president in which disparate members of the Peronist movement joined forces to defeat the re-election bid by then President Mauricio Macri, a conservative.

 Massa’s appointment comes after days of speculation that a Cabinet shakeup was coming as it became increasingly clear Batakis did not have the backing of the divided coalition to take on the politically sensitive role.